 Ongoing connection contracts

-Once a new connection is established, an existing connection has been altered, or you are already connected to our network, the ongoing connection to the distribution network and the supply of electricity across the relevant connection point is dealt with under an ongoing connection contract.
+Once a new connection is established, an existing connection has been altered, or you're already connected to our network, the ongoing connection to the distribution network and the supply of electricity across the relevant connection point is dealt with under an ongoing connection contract.

-If you do not have a negotiated ongoing connection contract in place, then the Deemed Standard Connection Contract (PDF 704.5 kb) will generally apply to you.
+If you don't have a negotiated ongoing connection contract in place, then the Deemed Standard Connection Contract (PDF 704.5 kb) will generally apply to you.

-If you would like to negotiate different terms and conditions for your ongoing connection, you have the right to enter into a negotiated ongoing connection contract with us.
-If you do not do this, we will provide connection services to you under the applicable contract set out above.
+If you'd like to negotiate different terms and conditions for your ongoing connection, you have the right to enter into a negotiated ongoing connection contract with us.
+If you don't do this, we'll provide connection services to you under the applicable contract set out above.